 817-860-1836

 If you would like to be notified when emergency cooling centers open, please register for notifications.
-You may also call 3-1-1, follow the City of Dallas on Facebook, or check their news releases for updates and locations.
+You may also call 3-1-1, follow the City of Dallas on Facebook or check their news releases for updates and locations.

 Community Assistance by Reliant Energy (CARE) Program

 If you need help paying your electricity bill, call 2-1-1 or visit 211texas.org for agency assistance near you.
-If you don’t meet the federal guideline criteria, inform the 211 representative that you are a Reliant customer and would like information on agencies that have support from the Community Assistance from Reliant Energy (CARE) program.
+If you don’t meet the federal guideline criteria, inform the 211 representatives that you are a Reliant customer and would like information on agencies that have support from the Community Assistance from Reliant Energy (CARE) program.
 If you qualify, it may take up to 8 weeks to receive financial assistance.